joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/01/26/briefing/mcconnell-filibuster-tornado-leon-black-apollo.html?searchResultPosition=8

 **Day of Celebration or Mourning?
 Australia Grapples With Its National Holiday**\
 `For many, it’s a chance to kick back at beaches and barbecues.
-But for protesters who took to the streets on Tuesday, it’s a mark of the country’s shameful treatment of Indigenous people.`\
+But for protesters who took to the streets on Tuesday, it’s a mark of the country’s shameful treatment of Indigenous people: Invasion Day.`\
 https://nytimes.com/2021/01/26/world/australia/invasion-day.html?searchResultPosition=9

 **Larry Fink’s New Climate Goal**\